Glances and bodies, emotions and space, a cinematic world

-His video installation in progress Athens Underground (2011-2018), a reconstruction of the city's image based on 6+1 films of his.
+His video installation in progress Athens Underground (2011-2018), a completely original reconstruction of the city's image based on 6+1 films of his.
 It was included in the world review for visual arts by the Italian Cultura Universale, 2/2012, the only Greek reference.

 His first book Secret Encounters(2017), a cinematic voyage through meetings with stars, directors, writers and even underground figures, had a special first presentation at the Athens Book Festival and later in Thessaloniki Film Festival, Drama FF and many Greek cities.
 His second book Scripts (2020) contains the scripts of his first two films, Addio Berlin and No Sympathy for the Devil.

-A trully indepedent filmmaker, Dimitri Athanitis is also writer and producer of his films and allways the sound designer and music curator.
-As an actor he has appeared in films like Radio Moscow, Strangers in a Strangeland, Vengos A Man for all Seasons, Addio Berlin, No Sympathy For The Devil, Vox, a.o.
+A trully indepedent filmmaker, Dimitri Athanitis is also writer and producer of his films and allways the sound and music designer.
+As an actor he has appeared in Radio Moscow, Strangers in a Strangeland, A Man for all Seasons, Addio Berlin, No Sympathy For The Devil, Vox, a.o.

 2019 Labyrinth (documentary)